 How to Use the Dashboard

-- The VMs Capacity in the Selected DataCenter widget is sorted by the VM with the least capacity remaining.
-You can sort it by Time Remaining to suit your capacity team better.
-This table is color-coded.
+Review the VMs Capacity in the Selected Datacenter table that lists all the VMs in the selected data center.
+The list is sorted by the VM with the least capacity remaining.
+You can also sort by Time Remaining.